 Besides, ENERGY STAR ceiling fans must meet the following airflow requirements:

 High airflow ceiling fans circulate more air and consume less energy than standard fans.
 These fans are ideal for garages, warehouses, and outdoor spaces, such as your patio and porch.
 When you buy a ceiling fan with high airflow, you get a bonus: high-airflow fans are known to drive away mosquitoes and other backyard pests.

 Most ceiling fans offer a basic pull chain control that adjusts the fan speed and lighting.
 However, there are three types of fan controls to choose from.

 Ceiling Fans with Remote Control

-The fan speed wall control option allows you to operate the fan speed, direction and lighting with the press of a button.
-The stationary remote has a range up to 40 feet, making it ideal for families with kids.
-A wall control is ideal for kitchens, dining rooms, living rooms and multipurpose rooms.
+The fan speed wall control option allows you to operate the fan speed, direction, and lighting with the press of a button.
+The stationary remote has a range of up to 40 feet, making it ideal for families with kids.
+A wall control is ideal for kitchens, dining rooms, living rooms, and multipurpose rooms.

-The pull chain offers basic fan control and is ideal for spaces with low traffic, such as a guest room.
+The pull chain offers basic fan control and is ideal for low traffic spaces, such as a guest room.
 The easy-to-reach fan control is also ideal for low-profile ceiling fans.

 Best ceiling fan brand in India includes Bajaj, Orient, Crompton, Havells, Usha, etc. You can choose among them they all are good.